sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 ```

 Now, once we recompile `A.scala` we could just say that since `A.foo` is not used in `B` class then
 we don't need to recompile `B.scala`.
-However, it's not true because B doesn't implement a newly
+However, this is not true because `B` doesn't implement a newly
 introduced, abstract method and an error should be reported.

 Therefore, a simple strategy of looking at used methods for determining whether a given dependency